-Focus is on advanced geospatial analysis and technologies.
-Students enhance geoprocessing skills and understanding of the analysis capabilities of geospatial technology, learn to integrate and analyze spatial data in various formats, and explore methods for displaying geographic data analysis results in decision support and modeling systems.
-All course materials are delivered through the Internet and student activity can be accomplished with student owned computers.
+Focus on spatial problem solving from a geographic information perspective.
+Students learn to solve spatial problems through advanced analysis using geospatial technologies, learn to integrate and analyze spatial data in various formats, and explore methods for displaying geographic data analysis results to guide decision making.
+All course materials are delivered through the Internet, with optional weekly on-campus and synchronous online help sessions.

 The application of geographic information systems (GIS) to surface water modeling including stream and watershed delineations, regulatory wetlands jurisdiction determinations, and flood mapping.
 In addition students will develop spatial computation methods to support hydrological analysis in land use planning, landscape management, and engineering assessments.